On This Page

 • Visualization assistant: Helps you create custom Chart and Dashboard visualizations in Cribl Search.

-Enable or Disable Cribl Copilot
+Enable or Disable Cribl AI Features

 1. From Settings, select the Global tab, and then select AI Settings.